We Need To Talk About The Comments That Started Sutton & Crystal's "RHOBH" Feud

 Advertisement

 The answer is: yes.
-In her confessional this week, Sutton said, "Yes, I'm the girl that doesn’t see color.
+In her confessional this week, Sutton said, "Yes, I'm the girl that doesn’t see colour.
 And that’s bad, why?"

 In a conversation the next day, Crystal and Sutton seemed to come to somewhat of an understanding.
 Crystal explained that she has faced actual racism in her life.
 Sutton shared that people have accused her of being racist simply because of her strong southern accent, so she's on guard about it.
 In this moment, it seemed that they were truly willing to listen to each other.